shantanugodbole/shorten-with-go/README.md

 Additonally, testing scripts for both store and shortener module were written to make sure that the code performs as expected.
 Leveraged testing library to carry out this task.

+### Next Steps:
+    1. Dockerize the service and deploy it as an image which can be run on any VM.
+    2. Create a frontend for users to interact with the service easily.